magentabusiness/magentabusiness.github.io/docs/paas/user-guide/certificates.md

 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

-In particular, there are two strategies that can be used for establishing connection between client and ThingsBoard:
+In particular, there are two strategies that can be used for establishing connection between client and IoT Hub:

 - **X.509 Certificate chain** - *recommended*. <br>
   Configure IoT Hub to trust all client certificates from a specific trust anchor (*intermediate certificate*).